 Happy New Year

 My New Years resolution is to start a blog with healthy news that's quick and easy to read.
 None of the articles are designed to treat or cure anything.
 Just knowledge of health information at this time.
 I hope you enjoy the blog and please email me if you have any requests.
 Have a happy and healthy 2011.
+Here is a great video CBS put out there for easy tips to make 2011 super healthy!

 http://www.cbsnews.com/video/watch/?id=7194687n&tag=cbsnewsMainColumnArea;cbsnewsMainColumnArea.2